Updated: September 24, 2018

-I decided to write this SiteGround review after receiving excellent hosting service on my blog with SiteGround since 2017.
+I decided to write this SiteGround review after having received excellent hosting service on my blog with them since 2017.

 Ask people to name a good web hosting service in any forum and the name ‘SiteGround’ will almost inevitably get the most name-drops.

 The company was ranked number one in the Facebook Poll for best Hosting Service in 2016 and 2017, and HostAdvice (see later) gave it a rating of 9.7/10 based on 1059 reviews in 11 languages.

 (BlueHost, which you will often see touted on the net by affiliates, received a score of only 5.1/10 from HostAdvice.)

 SiteGround, founded in 2004, has grown into one of the most well-known website hosting companies.

 Its headquarters are in Sofia, Bulgaria with offices in 6 locations and data centers in three continents.